Global configuration

 });

-Note that onError and getMessageFallback are not automatically inherited by Client Components.
-If you want to make this functionality available in Client Components, you should provide the same configuration to NextIntlClientProvider.
+are not automatically inherited by Client Components.
+If you want to make this functionality available in Client Components too, you can however create a client-side provider that defines these props.